apache/mxnet/docs/community/contribute.md

 where the function is defined in `.py` file in [python/mxnet](https://github.com/dmlc/mxnet/tree/master/python/mxnet) folder.
 Same goes for other languages.
 * If the API is dynamically generated from the MXNet backend, the documentation is in the C++ code(.cc file) where the operator is registered in describe method of the `NNVM_REGISTER_OP`.
-The file and line number for the function is usually printed with the API documentation on mxnet.io, usually with strings `Defined in src/`.
+The file and line number for the function is usually printed with the API documentation on mxnet.io.
 * A clear and concise description of the function and its behavior.
 * List and describe each parameter with the valid input values, whether it is required or optional, and the default value if the parameter is optional.